Phetri-A/Phetri-input-overlays/README.md

 The png files have only have a few colors with no gradients to make for easy editing to suite your tastes.

 Making your own preset is not that hard to do if you want yours to look a different way.

+So far there are PS4, PS5, and Xbox controller presets based on the first-party controller designs.